puppetlabs/puppet-docs/source/puppet/4.5/reference/index.md

 [Updating 3.x Manifests for Puppet 4.x]: ./lang_updating_manifests.html
 [Release Notes]: ./release_notes.html

-Welcome to the Puppet 4.4 Reference Manual.
+Welcome to the Puppet 4.
+Reference Manual.
 Use the navigation to the left to get around.

-## What is This?
+## What is this?

 For an introduction to how Puppet manages systems, see the [Overview of Puppet's Architecture][].

-## Getting Started
+## Getting started

 Puppet 4.4 consists of: